GDPR Compliance Checklist: How to Become Compliant

 • Appoint an EU representative if you do either of the following:

-• Process special categories of data from EU citizens or residents (e.g., criminal records, political opinions, racial or ethnic origin, etc.)
+• Process special categories of data from EU citizens or residents (e.g., criminal convictions, political opinions, racial or ethnic origin, etc.).

 Action items:

-• Have your legal team confirm this policy meets GDPR requirements
+• Have your legal team confirm it meets GDPR requirements.

 Step 7.
 Refine Your Terms of Service